HackYourFuture-CPH/program/courses/foundation/web-architecture-101/session-plan.md

 ##### Trainee Exercise

 - Work in pairs to create sequence diagrams for UPDATE and DELETE flows
-- Share results with the class
+- Share results with the rest of the trainees
 - Mentor shows "correct" examples at the end

 _Note: This prepares trainees for the assignment, therefore can't be skipped._